Anurag1224/profile-viewer/README.md

     - Rendered the list of profiles on the UI
     - created the Home Page and added hamburger icon for navigation to admin dashboard, homePage and to navigate to profile page.
     - made the search functional
+    - implemented google maps and make it functional and dynamic also added location pointer
+    - created AdminDashboard and made it functional
+    - made all the necessary changes on the css part to solve the styling issues